-OPC prioritizes transparency and inclusion as critical components to a successful competitive award program.
-During the open solicitation period, OPC staff will host at least one webinar to answer questions.
+OPC prioritizes transparency and inclusion.
+During the open solicitation period for competitive grants, OPC staff will host at least one webinar to answer questions.
 A "Frequently Asked Questions" document also will be developed to address questions that are raised during the webinar and will be posted on the Program's website.